Searches for heavy neutrinos at a 3 TeV CLIC in fat jet final states: Collider simulation and analysis

 \subsection{Case 2: $J_{h}+\slashed{E}_{T}$ analysis}

-To optimize background suppression, we systematically analyzed the normalized distributions of key kinematic variables for signal benchmarks ($m_N = 1000$, 1500, 2000, and 2500$~\text{GeV}$) and Standard Model backgrounds (Fig.~\ref{fig:distribution2}).
-The studied variables include: fat jet transverse momentum ($p_T^J$), fat jet invariant mass ($M_J$) and the missing transverse energy ($\slashed{E}_T$).
-The analysis reveals distinct kinematic features: signal events exhibit significantly higher missing transverse energy compared to SM backgrounds, while the invariant mass distribution of Higgs-originated fat jets ($J_h$) shows a clear peak around the Higgs boson mass.
+To optimize background suppression, we systematically analyze the normalized distributions of key kinematic variables for signal benchmarks ($m_N = 1000$, 1500, 2000, and 2500$~\text{GeV}$) and SM backgrounds (Fig.~\ref{fig:distribution2}).
+The studied variables include: fat jet transverse momentum ($p_T^J$), fat jet invariant mass ($M_J$), and missing transverse energy ($\slashed{E}_T$).
+The analysis reveals distinct kinematic features: signal events exhibit significantly higher missing transverse energy compared to SM backgrounds, wheras the invariant mass distribution of Higgs-originated fat jets ($J_h$) exhibits a clear peak around the Higgs boson mass.

 Based on these kinematic studies, we implement the following optimized selection criteria:

 \begin{itemize} \item \textbf{Cut-1: Lepton veto}: Reject events with $N(\ell) \geq 1$ to suppress leptonic backgrounds